dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 ---
 title: Deploying libsql-server with Astro on Zerops
-description: A guide on how to deploy libsql-server with persistent database on Zerops.
+description: A guide on how to deploy libsql-server with Astro and a persistent database on Zerops.
 tags:
     - development
     - astro